 While it's not always easy, being in integrity with our word is crucial to begin to trust ourselves.
 So while you might be more likely to back out of practicing on your own, when you commit to it to other people, you will be more likely to go.
 It can be as simple as making yoga dates with friends!

 While this might not be a practical tip for everyone, the accountability that teaching provides, might be the reason alone that I've kept showing up to this practice for so long.
 I highly doubt it, but who knows, maybe if I had not begun a path of being a teacher, I would have let go of yoga a long time ago for new passions and pursuits.

 Part of being a good teacher however, is maintaining one's own practice.
-There's definitely worse things to have to maintain, than a yoga practice, to stay on point at your job!
-The difference in my teaching quality when I am immersed and showing up in my own yoga practice versus when I'm not, is noticable.
-If I get lazy, the fact I teach yoga to others, keeps me motivated to get back on my mat, and humbled at the never ending and lifelong relationship to this practice.
+There are definitely worse things to have to maintain, than a yoga practice, to stay on point at your job!
+The difference in my teaching quality when I am immersed and showing up in my own yoga practice versus when I'm not, is noticeable.
+If I get lazy, the fact I teach yoga to others, keeps me motivated to get back on my mat, and humbled at the never-ending and lifelong relationship to this practice.

 7. Mix it Up